nathanl/searchlight/README.md

 **I consider searchlight "done"**.
 It has no dependencies, so there's no reason it shouldn't work indefinitely.
 I've also moved on to other things.

+If you find a bug, feel free to open an issue so others can find it and discuss, but I'm unlikely to respond personally.
 If Searchlight doesn't meet your needs anymore, fork away! :)

 ## Description